merlinpr4/Nursing-Home-SQL/README.md

 # Nursing-Home-SQL
-A MySQL project with a nursing home based on a nursing home read sql report for further detail
+Database application for a fictional private nursing home in Ireland written in MySQL.
+Read SQL Report for further details.